adithirgis/adithirgis/README.md

 - Google Products: Google Maps API, Google Earth Engine

 #### more_info(Adithi)
-- 🔭 I’m currently working on low cost air quality sensor data analysis.
+- 🔭 I’m currently working on air quality and public health.
 - 🌱 I’m constantly learning to automate and code effectively and have developed interest in MongoDB, DevOps.
 - 👯 I’m looking to collaborate on environment related projects!
 - 💬 Ask me about my programming journey or just how to write shorter codes.